rakibdev/system-ui/README.md

 ![](demo/system-wide-theming.png)

-You see a black dot at top right corner?
+Notice a black dot at top right corner?
 Hovering it smoothly reveals the panel.
 For a seamless fullscreen experience.
-No more taskbar distractions!
+No more taskbar distractions.

 ### Panel